The Olive Oil Man

 She scowled as her mother dragged the trolley from under the stairs.
 It had once been a smart, sponge-down plastic shopper with a neat buckle fastener.
 It could have graced the streets of Paris, led purposefully by a chic Madame, who filled it with plump cheeses, fresh green beans and artichokes, a jaunty baguette too long to fit beneath the cover.

 But this trolley was destined for a grey town in northern England; a town of soft rain, wet pavements and grit.
-It had run through puddles, been hauled onto the rear platform of buses, shoved into luggage space under the stairs to fall on the ankles of a slouching conductor.
+It had run through puddles, been hauled onto the rear platform of double-decker buses, shoved into the luggage space under the stairs to fall on the ankles of a slouching conductor.
 Years of over-filling with bottles and tins, and vegetables that wept juice into the lining, had stained the red tartan, split the seams, bent the flimsy axle.

 Dad had rescued it with masking tape and staples so now, the person dragging this monstrosity was not only guilty of a flagrant lack of style, they were also displaying the inability to buy new.

 ‘I’d rather go to football with Dad,’ she protested.

 ‘No, you wouldn’t,’ Mum said, reaching for her coat.

 ‘Or stay here on my own.’

 ‘I need you to help, love.
 Let the boys go off to football.’